 2. Highlight Your Superior Performance in Previous Positions

-Other applicants may have the relevant experience, but if it is a mediocre experience that cannot be backed up by strong references or tangible achievements, you may actually be a more desirable candidate for the job than they are.
+Other applicants may have the relevant experience, but if their experience is mediocre and cannot be backed up by strong references or tangible achievements, you may actually be a more desirable candidate for the job than they are.

 3. Express Your Passion for the Company

-Include your passion for the company.
+Mention your passion for the company.
 This is another way to stand out from qualified candidates.
 Employers may be more interested in someone who is especially excited about their organization and the job opportunity than they are in someone who just wants a job and doesn’t care about much beyond that.
-In your cover letter, make it clear that you’re familiar with the organization and enthused for the opportunity to be a part of it.
+In your cover letter, make it clear that you’re familiar with the organization and enthusiastic about the opportunity to be a part of it.